'Desire for freedom above a turbulent sea'

 Due to the lack of a period at the end of the sentence, the poem remains open to the thoughts and the poetic power of the viewer.

 The booklet ‘bird rhyme and fish talk’ radiates a universal joyousness.
 The simplicity of the poems makes them recognisable, and make them perfectly in line with the Contemporary Poetic Realism.

 In addition to rhymes that are inspired on the paintings, RIANN also writes poems with a philosophical character, usually from the I-shape with a timeless, personal symbolism, that shows human warmth and involvement.
 In literature, this is called lyricism.

 In contrast to the simple rhymes, in these poems titles and punctuation are meaningful.
 Nouns, adverbs and prepositions are to be avoided.
 For the reader, this contemplative poetry offers food for thought.

 For example, the booklet ‘growing up is easy’, the poem ‘Perspective’ is recognizable by every parent in distress.

-booklet 'growing up is easy'
+booklet 'growing up is self-evident'

 RIANN found her place in art history, with her imagination of sea, air and light, she connects to the Dutch marine painters of the seventeenth century.
 And the naive atmosphere within the paintings shows the influence of the current naive realist painting.